Making Sense of Credit Card Response Codes

 - What is a bank response code?

 The most important step when processing a credit card transaction is getting an authorization from the card issuer.
 This provides the confirmation that the customer’s identity has been verified to the best extent possible, and that the card is valid and has sufficient funds to cover the purchase.

-A card transaction that hasn’t been authorized is like a great big bullseye target for chargebacks.
+A card transaction that hasn’t been authorized is a dangerous thing, and can leave a merchant wide open to chargebacks and fraud.
 However, interpreting the authorization codes that the issuer sends back can be confusing.
 What do the various codes sent back in authorization response messages mean, and how can merchants use them to make safer decisions when processing transactions?

 The authorization message that you really want to see is simply “approved,” but there are more than 100 different codes in existence.
 Some of them mean that you should cease processing the transaction immediately and ask for an alternate payment method—and some will even urge you to confiscate the card because the issuer suspects fraud.

 Not every code that isn’t a straightforward “approved” means the transaction cannot go through, however.
 It’s important to know when you can safely resubmit a transaction without inviting future chargebacks.

 Many point-of-sale terminals and payment processing programs will help interpret these response codes for you, but the code descriptions themselves aren’t always crystal clear, and it’s good to have your own base of knowledge to fall back on instead of relying entirely on software tools to tell you what’s going on with your transactions.
 We’re here to help you make sense of the occasionally confounding world of credit card authorization response codes.

 When you process a credit card transaction, one of the first things that happens is that your terminal or payment processing software sends an electronic authorization request to the card issuer.